goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

   \vskip 1em
 \end{center}

 However, it's easy to see that since these derivation trees must be finite, even if we apply $(\tocap)$ multiple times, eventually, all of these branches will have to have an application of the $(abs)$ rule.
-As a result, we can prove an inversion lemma, which is practically identical to the original "free" inversion lemma:
+As a result, we can prove an inversion lemma, which is practically identical to the original "free" inversion lemma, but not as complicated to prove as an equivalent inversion lemma in the $\lambda_\cap^{BCD}$ system:

 <div class="Lemma" head="Inversion lemma for $(abs)$">
 \begin{center}